rezkaaufar/indonesian-pos-tag/README.md

 ## Dataset split

-Running this script will generate the split for the dataset
+generate the split for the dataset

+      python data_generate.py --split

+generate the train and test dataset (file generate from --split is required)

-      python data_generate.py
+      python data_generate.py --generate

 ## CRF